 As parents, Vaaruni and Ravi had done their part.
 They had made sure that Aditya would be at his fittest for the trek.
 To fight the cold, he had a good quality down jacket and good shoes for the climb.

-While his father handled most of his fitness regime, Vaaruni was in constant contact with our team.
+While his father handled most of his fitness regime, Vaaruni was in constant contact with the Indiahikes team.
 Our team helped her out with the attitude with which parents should go on the trek.
 The aim must not be to reach the summit but to enjoy the trek.
 If your child is not feeling well, it is alright to skip the day and take it easy.
 He must not feel pressured to perform.
 This is something all parents must take note of.

 You can read more about how to enrich your child’s trek here.